Sundance Resort: Chairlifts

-The resort has four chairlifts and a handle tow for beginners at the mountain's base.
+The resort has six chairlifts, which includes one high-speed chair, and a handle tow for beginners at the mountain's base.

 In 1994, CTEC added a fixed-grip quad lift, named Ray's, to honor Ray Stewart and his work in developing Timp Haven.
 The lift offered direct access to the back of the mountain and covered over 5,400 feet with a vertical rise of 1,400 feet, with an uphill capacity of 1,800 people per hour.

 In 2016, the Arrowhead triple was retired and replaced with a fixed-grip quad made by Doppelmayr USA.
 The new lift was named Red's, after Redford and his family, and carried 500 more people uphill per hour than its predecessor.

 For the 2021-2022 season, Doppelmayr USA built two chairlifts to replace Ray's lift.
 The front side portion was replaced by a high-speed quad, known as the Outlaw Express, running on an alignment previously used by the Mandan double chairlift that Ray's replaced, with a mid-unload station below Marmot Gulch to serve beginner terrain that had been accessible from the winter mid-station on Ray's.
 The backside portion was replaced with a new fixed-grip quad called Stairway, which ran from the bottom of Red's to the Mandan summit.

 In May 2025, Sundance announced that a new high-speed quad by Doppelmayer, named Electric Horseman Express, would open in 2026.
 The lift will serve 165 acres of new terrain and transport skiers near the top of Red's lift.
 The lift's name alludes to Redford's 1979 film The Electric Horseman.

 As of 2016, Sundance had the 6th-longest zip line in the United States, which has the most vertical drop of any zip line on the North American continent.